-Fungal diseases such as verticillium wilt are a common cause of stem rot and are often exacerbated by over watering, high humidity and poor ventilation.
-Always let the compost dry out slightly before between watering and try to water from below rather than above to prevent the stems sitting wet.
-Also make sure that your plants are not crowded together as warm, wet conditions are perfect for the spread of fungal diseases.
-If they are in the greenhouse you can improve conditions by watering in the morning and leaving the greenhouse door open during the day to ensure adequate ventilation.
-Unfortunately you will need to remove and destroy the infected plants to prevent this problem spreading.
+Wondering why the stems of your begonias are rotting?
+Fungal diseases like verticillium wilt are a common cause of stem rot and are often exacerbated by over-watering, high humidity and poor ventilation.
+Always let compost dry out slightly before between watering and try to water from below rather than above were possible to prevent the stems sitting wet..